Why is Whey Protein So Expensive? (Explained!)

 So, what exactly is going on here?

 One of the main reasons that whey protein is so expensive is due to the supplier’s profit margins.
 You’ll typically find that most suppliers will initially offer heavily discounted prices in order to bring in new customers.
 However, this doesn’t make much profit, so eventually you’ll see huge price hikes.
 Additionally, supply and demand has increased, so this once more is reflected in the price.
-Plus, the manufacturing and marketing costs, as well as the need to import whey protein makes it expensive.
+Plus, the manufacturing and marketing costs, as well as the need to import whey protein makes it so costly.

 Whey Protein Supplier’s Profit Margins